zacaree/hello-world/README.md

 # hello-world

-Learning GitHub, the terminal, and JavaScript.
+Learning GitHub, the terminal, HTML, CSS, and JavaScript/jQuery.